Gertel Kraybill LLC

 Developmental trauma, complex trauma, multiple complex diagnoses

-Multiple diagnosis rooted in trauma such as eating disorders and addiction
+Multiple diagnoses rooted in trauma such as eating disorders and addiction

 Somatic components of stress and trauma (inflammation and chronic illnesses).